NCPlyn/Follow-face-using-OpenCV-and-Arduino/README.md

 You can enter config file after it and skip all of that like this: `followface.py example.txt` or `python3 followface.py example.txt` on linux.

+In the DNN version, you can press 'e', now the window frame will be updated every 30 frames, increasing the FPS by 2 frames (at least for me)

 To exit, just press 'q'.

 ### BotControl.exe